Brazil's central bank says will not extend forex intervention program

-RIO DE JANEIRO (Reuters) - Brazil’s central bank announced on Tuesday it will not extend its currency intervention program past March 31, but will rollover all swaps expiring after May 1.
+RIO DE JANEIRO, March 24 (Reuters) - Brazil’s central bank announced on Tuesday it will not extend its currency intervention program past March 31, but will rollover all swaps expiring after May 1.

 A combination of political problems at home and fears of higher U.S. interest rates has caused the real to hover near its lowest levels in a decade.